lcpz/lain/imap.md

 When `is_plain == false`, it *executes* `password` before using it, so you can also use whatever password fetching solution you want.

 You can also define your custom icon for the naughty notification.
-Just set `lain_mail_notify` into `theme.lua`.
+Just set `lain_mail_notify` into `theme.lua`:

+    theme.lain_mail_notify = "/path/to/my/icon"